 By working with EPA sampling techniques and using modern instrumentation to separate and analyze real samples for environmentally significant materials, students will gain an appreciation for measuring trace components in complex samples.
 One 3-hour lab per week.
 CHE337 is optional.
-Credit Hour(s): 1 Prerequisites: CHE202.

 Offered concurrently with CHE337.
-Semester Offered: Spring (even)